hannes101/ParallelPanelVAR/README.md

 I've only tested it on Windows, but this should also work on Linux.

+Sigmund, Michael, and Robert Ferstl.
+"Panel vector autoregression in R with the package panelvar."
+The Quarterly Review of Economics and Finance (2019).

+Earlier Working Paper:
 Panel Vector Autoregression in R with the Package Panelvar by Michael Sigmund and Robert Ferstl https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2896087